oskardudycz/event-driven.io/content/pages/anti-patterns/index.en.md

 cover: 2023-02-26-cover.png
 ---

-Thank you for joining my talk about Event Modelling anti-patterns at Kafka Summit!
+Thank you for joining my talk about Event modelling anti-patterns at Kafka Summit!

 **Read also articles in Anti-patterns in event modelling series:**
 - [State Obsession](/en/state-obsession/),